 |Balance||A setting to define the stereo panning of the audio signal.
 What it does, is cause the signal to become louder in one ear and quieter in another.
 In most cases, you want this to be directly in the center.|

-In most cases, you do not need Sync offset, and it should be avoided.
+In most cases, you do not need to deal with Sync offset

 |Audio Monitoring||Audio Monitoring is the main reason I recommend you guys to be familiar with the Advanced Audio Properties.
 It is an especially important feature, in that you can use it to monitor in near-real time any audio source you have into your designated “Audio Monitoring Device” in your audio settings.
 It used to be under the Advanced tab in earlier versions but was moved to Settings – Audio in a fairly recent update.|